Skip to main content

 Depending on your situation, you may need additional documents alongside this one.
 Below are commonly related documents that are frequently used together in real estate transactions.

-Create Your Kentucky Disclosure Statement
+Create your Kentucky Property Disclosure Statement in under 5 minutes.

-Answer a few questions and download your Kentucky-compliant document in minutes.
+Answer a few questions and download a Kentucky-compliant document, ready for the state agency.